-Endeavour Primary School has implemented the new English language curriculum known as STELLAR
+Endeavour Primary School has implemented the national English language curriculum known as STELLAR

 (Strategies for English Language Learning and Reading).
 This initiative by the Ministry of Education

 has been running well in the school since 2008.